 Zantac’s Side Effects Were Always Serious

-Pharmaceutical manufacturers sold Zantac for more than three decades, listing side effects that did not include a risk of developing cancer from NDMA in Zantac.
-According to Healthline, some of the side effects of ranitidine (Zantac’s generic version) that drug manufacturers did list include:
+Pharmaceutical manufacturers sold Zantac for more than three decades, listing side effects that did not include a risk of developing cancer.
+Some of the side effects of ranitidine that drug manufacturers did list include:

-- Problems with your liver, which may produce fatigue, jaundice, and abdominal pain
+- Liver problems, which may produce fatigue, jaundice, and abdominal pain

 - Adverse emotional or psychological conditions such as depression, general agitation, and confusion

-The revelations of these cancer risks, which contributed to the FDA’s decision to request the withdrawal of all ranitidine-containing medications from the market on April 1, 2020, are also leading to lawsuits.
+The revelation of these cancer risks, which contributed to the FDA’s decision to request the withdrawal of all ranitidine-containing medications from the market on April 1, 2020, is also leading to lawsuits.

 You Could Be Eligible to Bring a Zantac Lawsuit